Updated: Oct 17

 ½ cup Desiccated Coconut (reserving ¼ cup to roll the bites in)

 1 tablespoon of melted Coconut Oil

-1tablespoon of sweetener of your choice (I used Date Syrup)
+1 tablespoon of liquid sweetener of your choice (I used Date Syrup)

 1 teaspoon of Cinnamon